 As you are working on your research on costume or fashion history, please let me know if I can help in any way!
-Please feel free to email me and we can discuss your questions over email, or you can book a time for a Zoom meeting on my calendar.
+Please feel free to email me and we can discuss your questions over email, or you can book a time for an in-person or Zoom meeting on my calendar.

 I have added links here for online scholarly resources that will assist you in your research: reference sources, scholarly books, scholarly articles, and images.
 ZSR has access to thousands of ebooks and millions of online articles through our regular resources in the library catalog and databases such as Performing Arts Periodicals Database and JSTOR.
 We also have access to thousands of streaming films and online images if you need multimedia resources.
 Get tips on finding and using these resources from the tabs above.
 Additionally, in the Images & Websites tab, you will find links to many fashion and costume collections, archives, and exhibitions.

 If you need additional, theatre-specific resources, please see the Theatre Research Resources page.

 And last, but not least, remember to cite your sources!
 The Chicago Manual of Style can help you with formatting citations for the sources you find.

 - Download and use VPN: If you keep VPN running in the background while you access campus resources (ebooks, databases, etc...) it makes it look like you are on campus, so many of the authentication issues you might otherwise have will go away.

 - ProQuest Ebook Central: If you get this error message, don't fear!
 Just do as it says and reload the page and it will take you to your book:

 Use reference resources to find background information, define terms, understand the historical context of an individual or event, and start building a bibliography of sources to consult.